Temporal Vertex Cover with a Sliding Time Window: Approximation algorithms

 The time-complexity of Algorithm~\ref{alg:alwaysDapprox} is dominated by the time needed to execute the for-loop of lines~\ref{line:DapproxLine1}-\ref{line:DapproxLine2}.
 The latter requires time $O\left(mT\right)$. \end{proof}

-Note that in the case of always matching temporal graphs, i.e.~where every snapshot is a matching, the maximum degree in each snapshot is $d=1$, so the above $d$-approximation actually yields an exact algorithm. \begin{corollary} \SWTVCProblemShort\ can be optimally solved in $O(mT)$ time on the class of always matching temporal graphs. \end{corollary}
+Note that in the case of always matching temporal graphs, i.e.~where every snapshot is a matching, the maximum degree in each snapshot is $d=1$, so the above $d$-approximation actually yields an exact algorithm (see Corollary~\ref{cor:always_mathcing}).
+This is not surprising, since a single vertex appearance can only cover one edge in always matching temporal graphs.
+Therefore, the solutions for different edges can be independently optimized. \begin{corollary} \SWTVCProblemShort\ can be optimally solved in $O(mT)$ time on the class of always matching temporal graphs. \end{corollary}